hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 .center[Secure connections between any app or service across disparate environments]

 ???
-This problem is addressed with the abiltiy have mesh gateways.
+This problem is addressed with the availability of mesh gateways.
 This allows a single point at the edge that all mesh traffic flows over.
-This allows the network teams to control the ingress/egress points at the edge of the network while still allowing the app teams the flexability to run application componets on the platform of their choosing.
+This allows the network teams to control the ingress/egress points at the edge of the network while still allowing the app teams the flexibility to run application components on the platform of their choosing.
 In the next lab we are going to explore the concepts of a service mesh in instruqt.